 Once you've identified your goals, you need to choose the right types of investments to help you meet them, and suit your risk tolerance.

 There’s quite a variety of options to choose from, from stocks and bonds to exchange-traded funds (ETFs), and more.
-Do your research, ask for advice (or get it via our robo-advisor on the Franc app) to help guide you.
-To get you started, read our guide to the Best Types of Investments in South Africa.
+Do your research so you understand what you're working with – our Academy or our guide to the Best Types of Investments in South Africa are both good starts.

 Step 3: Figure out how much you can invest

 Figuring out how much you can and should invest depends on your financial situation, goals, and risk tolerance.
-Before you start investing your money, we always recommend having a budget in place and an emergency fund (3-6 times your monthly income saved in a fund that has some growth but easy access) to cover any unforeseen expenses before you start putting funds into an investment.
+Before you start investing your money, we always recommend having a budget in place and an emergency fund (3-6 times your monthly income saved in a fund that has some growth but is easily accessible) to cover any unforeseen expenses before you start putting funds into an investment.

 As we explain in our blog post about how much you need to start investing, even if you don’t have much to invest right now, the important thing is to start small with what you have, as soon as possible.
 You can then gradually increase your investments as your financial situation improves.
 The longer your money is invested, the more chance it has to grow – that’s the power of compound growth.